 If more than one of these tell-tale signs crop up, you can be pretty sure that the eatery in question is indeed a BAD RESTAURANT: 1.
 Photographs of food 2.
 Pastel tablecloths 3.
 Glass plates 4.
 Long menus 5.
 Always empty 6.
 No food in sight 7.
 Dry 8.
 Loud music 9.
 Filthy 10.
 Bad toilets 11.
 Bad smells 12.
 Bad plating 13.
 Themes

-Photos of Food Photos could come in handy to avoid embarrassing misunderstandings – like that the local delicacy of Tordesillas, Spain is actually a medieval grey pile of boiled chicken skin and bones – but it’s usually better to give places with photos a pass.
+Photos of Food Photos could come in handy to avoid embarrassing misunderstandings.
+The local delicacy of Tordesillas, Spain is a grey pile of boiled chicken skin and bones, a fact that could easily be cleared up with a picture.
+Still it’s usually better to give places with photos a pass.
 I’ll begrudgingly grant a waiver to Asian restaurants on this one, but otherwise it’s a giveaway that the restaurant’s main market segment is either tourists or grunting illiterate troglodytes.
 For some good examples, take look at Harmon Leon’s Bad Restaurant Food Photography.

-Pastel Tablecloths Pastel colored (coloured) tablecloths are about as fashionable as the Queen’s handbag and a surefire indication that the menu hasn’t changed since 1973; an ancient form of trickery used to distract from drab cuisine.
-Especially treacherous when deployed in diagonal layers or matched with pastel serving uniforms.
+Pastel Tablecloths Pastel colored tablecloths are about as fashionable as the Queen’s handbag and a surefire indication that the menu hasn’t changed since 1973; an ancient form of trickery used to distract from drab cuisine.
+Especially treacherous when deployed in diagonal layers.

 Glass Plates Glass plates sound like a good idea in theory: food floating on a transparent surface.
 Wait, scratch that.
-They actually sound like a really stupid idea.
-In order to sell more product, the drinking glass industry has somehow convinced more than a few unwitting restauranteurs that glass plates are a refreshing and stylish twist in tableware.
+That actually sound like a really bad idea.
+In order to sell more product, the drinking glass industry has somehow convinced more than a few unwitting restaurateurs that glass plates are a refreshing and stylish twist in tableware.
 Yes!
 And they really come into their own when that pastel tablecloth shows through, visually intermingling with your hamburger patty, cottage cheese and pineapple ring (or equivalent) main course.
 Don’t let it happen to you.